 Mark Foster Gage

-Gage’s work is the subject of the monograph Mark Foster Gage: Projects and Provocations (Rizzoli, 2018), and he recently authored Designing Social Equality: Architecture Aesthetics and the Perception of Democracy (Routledge, 2018).
-He has edited several books including Aesthetics Equals Politics: New Discourses Across Art, Architecture and Philosophy (MIT, 2019), Aesthetic Theory: Essential Texts (Norton, 2012), and Composites, Surfaces and Software: High Performance Architecture, with Greg Lynn (Yale, 2009).
-He has also written for JAE, Volume, Fulcrum, A+U, Perspecta, AD, The Routledge Handbook of Architectural Design, and Log, where he was a guest editor of Issue #17.
+Previous books by Gage include Aesthetic Theory: Essential Texts (Norton, 2012), which was recently translated into a new edition with additional texts by Alain Badiou, Jaques Ranciere, and Slavoj Žižek, and Composites, Surfaces and Software: High Performance Architecture, with Greg Lynn (Yale, 2009).
+He has also been a design contributor for CNN and written for the Journal of Architectural Education, Volume, Fulcrum, A+U, Perspecta, AD, The Routledge Handbook of Architectural Design, Plat, Oz, the BIFT Journal, and Log, where he was a guest editor of Issue #17.
 Gage has served on the Board of Directors for the MacDowell Colony and was recently a nominee for the Architecture Prize awarded by the American Academy of Arts and Letters.

 MArch Yale University